-We have also been impacted by higher tariffs from previously duty-free countries, where we source products, as a result of the Generalized System of Preferences ("GSP") duty-free status expiring at the end of calendar year 2020.
-We cannot guarantee if or when the GSP duty-free status will be reinstated or, if reinstated, retro-actively applied by Congress.
+During fiscal 2023, we continued to be impacted by higher tariffs from previously duty-free countries, where we source products, as a result of the Generalized System of Preferences ("GSP") duty-free status expiring at the end of calendar year 2020.
+We cannot guarantee if or when the GSP duty-free status will be reinstated and retro-actively applied by Congress.